wxwx1993/Bayesian_IA_Timing/README.md

 Data:

-adult.RData is the fix (hypothetical) historical adult data used for analysis.
+adult is the fixed 50 sample size (hypothetical) historical adult data with balanced arms used for analysis. adult20 is the fixed 20 sample size (hypothetical) historical adult data with balanced arms used for analysis. adult100 is the fixed 100 sample size (hypothetical) historical adult data with balanced arms used for analysis.